jamesdruhan/vue-jd-table/README.md

 ## Polyfill

-Take note that the build module for JDTable does not include Polyfill for IE 11 support.
+Take note that the build module for JDTable does not include Polyfill.
+If you need support for legacy browsers like IE 11 you will need to inject a polyfill service.

 There are multiple ways to resolve this in your project.
-Typically build processes like Vue-CLI do NOT add polyfill's to your imported dependancies.
+Typically build processes like Vue-CLI do NOT add polyfill's to your imported **dependancies** (it will polyfill your app but not the JDTable dependancy).

 ### Polyfill Solution #1

-Rather then importing the component normally, import the .VUE file directly.
+For build processes like Vue-CLI, rather then importing the component normally, import the .VUE file directly.
 If your project already includes polyfill's it will be processed normally.

 ```
 import JDTable from 'vue-jd-table/src/jd-table.vue';